-An exhibition with:Adrià Julià (1974, lives in Barcelona and Bergen), Annette Kelm (1975, lives in Berlin), James N. Kienitz Wilkins (1983, lives in New York), Sarah Ortmeyer (1980, lives in Vienna), Eulàlia Rovira (1985, lives in Barcelona), Francesc Serra i Dimas (1877–1967, Barcelona), Stuart Whipps (1979, lives in Birmingham), Haegue Yang (1971, lives in Berlin and Seoul), as well as meaningful things from the Friends of Fabra i Coats Association archive.
+An exhibition with:Adrià Julià (1974, lives in Barcelona and Bergen), Annette Kelm (1975, lives in Berlin), James N. Kienitz Wilkins (1983, lives in New York), Sarah Ortmeyer (1980, lives in Frankfurt), Eulàlia Rovira (1985, lives in Barcelona), Francesc Serra i Dimas (1877–1967, Barcelona), Stuart Whipps (1979, lives in Birmingham), Haegue Yang (1971, lives in Berlin and Seoul), as well as meaningful things from the Friends of Fabra i Coats archive.
 Do you trust things to write human history?
 Do things’ lives matter?
 Do you really think that if you stare at something long enough, it will reveal its secrets?
+‘Things Things Say’ springs from the past of Fabra i Coats—an industrial complex dedicated for over 100 years to the manufacturing of cotton thread.
+Taking on the genre of the ‘it-narrative’ in 18th century English literature—as well as the approaches of object journalism and microhistory—the exhibition tacks back-and-forth between exceptionally normal things and the extraordinary global narratives of labour, obsolescence, and the industrialisation of nature, that they trigger.

-‘Things Things Say’ springs from the past of Fabra i Coats as a industrial complex once dedicated to the manufacturing of cotton thread.
-The factory represented the first merger between a Catalan company and a foreign multinational, and the first in Spain to offer its workers paid holidays.
-In the setting of the bygone factory, the works in the exhibition introduce a perspective on how the modern world has been shaped through complex and contentious relationships between humans and the web of life.
-‘Things Things Say’ and the exhibition ‘4.543 billion.
-The Matter of Matter’ (CAPC musée d’art contemporain de Bordeaux, 2017–18) are imagined as a diptych: two folds with the same hinge between deep time and microhistory, natural history and the history of capitalism.
+The Fabra i Coats factory was formed through the first merger between a Catalan company and a foreign multinational, and was the first in Spain to offer its workers paid holidays.
+In the setting of the bygone site of production, the works in the exhibition introduce a perspective on how the modern world has been shaped through complex and contentious relationships between humans and the web of life.
+‘Things Things Say’, together with the exhibition ‘4.543 billion.
+The Matter of Matter’ (CAPC musée d’art contemporain de Bordeaux, 2017–18) have been conceived as a diptych: two folds with the same hinge between deep time and microhistory, natural history and the history of capitalism.